tush-tr/articles/ARISH_NOTES.md

 * Added code to increment the viewCounter when article is accessed from getOne Article Controller
 * Added route /article/trending which sends to 6 trending artiles
 * Connected Home carousel with backend to show trending articles

+## 12 MAY, 2021
+* Added ContactMessage Schema in backend to store contact messages